TeslaNeuro/Brooks_MFC_UART_to_RS485_Embedded_C_Driver/README.md

 - Brooks S-Protocol Mass Flow Controller RS485 Driver for STM32F4 microcontrollers.
 - Ensure Brooks MFC last 8 digit Serial number or Tag ID is acquired in advance for the purpose of testing or implementation.
 - Typically requires a UART to RS485 chip for communication, preferably an isolated one (See http://www.ti.com/lit/ds/symlink/iso3082.pdf).
-- Ground must be shared with power supply and HSXC to avoid any communication or signalling issues.
+- Ground must be shared with power supply and components used to avoid any communication or signalling issues.
 - Before operating the device, ensure all fluid connections have been properly tightened and, where applicable, all electrical connections have been properly terminated.
 - Brooks MFC RS485 Pins are: Pin #14 RS485 B (inverted driver side) Pin #15  A (non-inverted driver side)
 - See " RS485 Supplemental Manual " for more details of the driver implementation. (https://cdn.brooksinstrument.com/-/media/brooks/documentation/products/mass-flow-controllers/elastomer-sealed/sla5800/rs485-manual-sla5800-slamf.pdf?rev=-1&sc_lang=en&hash=10edc89cdf8c24ffaa1421f811dd958e)